-Feel like you’re having dessert for breakfast with this wholesome Chocolate Espresso Baked Oatmeal casserole.
-Make everyday oatmeal extra special with this easy recipe.
+You’ll feel like you’re having dessert for breakfast with this wholesome Chocolate Espresso Baked Oatmeal.

 If you haven’t tried baked oatmeal yet, don’t wait any longer.
 And start with this Chocolate Espresso Baked Oatmeal recipe!
 Transform everyday oatmeal into an exceptional breakfast by adding coffee and chocolate to your oats and you’ll feel like you’re eating dessert first thing in the morning.

 This wholesome baked oatmeal is like an oatmeal casserole.

 It’s quick and easy to whip up before your family wakes up, or you can prepare it the night before, refrigerate it and pop it in the oven to bake in the morning.